✨ Diwali Deal: 25% OFF + 2-Year Price Lock For New Users! 🎉 Limited Time Offer — Sign Up Now 🪔

 24. 1-3-5 Rule

-Here is another time and task management technique.
-The 1-3-5 rule is based on the fact that you need to manage a big task, 3 medium tasks, and 5 small tasks every day.
+The 1-3-5 rule is based on the fact that you need to manage a big task, 3 medium tasks, and 5 small tasks daily.

 How it Works:

-• The first step is to assign a rank to each task.
+• Assign a rank to each task.
 Note down all your work for the day, then label each as big, medium, or small.
-If there is more than one big task, the more important ones will be done today.

 • Be flexible in your approach.
 When you are super busy, you will have less time to handle tasks.
 In such a case, making small and medium work optional is your only choice.